FerusAndBeyond/python-dividend-dashboard/README.md

 #### Run

 There are two options, run in docker or outside of docker.
-To run in docker, simply call:
+To run in docker, you need to first have docker installed.
+Then, simply call:

 ###### Docker